the-darkvoid/OS-X-Fake-PCI-ID/README.md

     RM,pr2-chipset-mask: Writes to XUSB2PR are masked by this value.
 This is defined by the chipset documentation.
 Default value depends on chipset.

    Refer to Intel 7/8/9-series chipset data sheet for more info.

+In order to create your own injector, you should be familiar with IOKit matching and kext Info.plist files.
+There is ample documentation available on developer.apple.com.
+Use the existing injectors as a template to build your own.

 ### DSDT patches